 We are currently consulting with schools and local authorities regarding a safe return to volleyball within the school environment (indoors and outdoors).
 Achieving a safe environment to play our sport in schools, will help us support schools and communities to provide a platform for outdoor education and health and wellbeing.

-Our aspiration is to have Play it Safe guidance for Schools available from September 2020 and we will support schools with the implementation of this.
+Please see our Play it Safe information for Schools.
+We are keen to work with schools to support them with the implementation of this.